-The Program in International and Comparative Studies (PICS) and the Donia Human Rights Center (DHRC), in partnership with Human Rights First (HRF) in Washington, D.C., seeks applicants for one fellowship supporting a summer internship with HRF.
-The awarded fellow is expected to spend up to 8 weeks in Washington, D.C., between May and August 2018, working with Melissa Hooper, Director of the Human Rights and Civil Society unit at Human Rights First.
+The Program in International and Comparative Studies (PICS) and the Donia Human Rights Center (DHRC) in partnership with Human Rights First (HRF) in Washington, D.C. seeks applications for a fellowship to support a summer internship with HRF.
+The successful applicant is expected to spend up to eight weeks in Washington, D.C., between May and August 2019, working with Melissa Hooper, Director of the Human Rights and Civil Society program at Human Rights First.

-This fellowship is administered jointly by PICS and DHRC, in collaboration with HRF, and provides a stipend of $5,000 to defray the travel expenses and costs of living in Washington, D.C. for 8 weeks.
-Applications will be reviewed by a joint review committee from DHRC, PICS, and HRF.
+This fellowship is administered jointly by PICS and DHRC, in collaboration with HRF.
+The fellowship provides a stipend of $5,000 to defray the travel expenses and costs of living in Washington, D.C. for eight weeks.
+Each application will be reviewed by a joint review committee from DHRC, PICS, and HRF.

-The goal of the fellowship is to support an accomplished LSA student who demonstrates interest in pursuing a career in human rights.
-Applications will be evaluated on the quality of the statement of purpose, the applicant’s record of achievement, and the promise for the internship position with Human Rights First.
-Applicants will be notified of the selection process results by late March 2018.
+The goal of the fellowship is to support an accomplished LSA student with demonstrated interest in pursuing a career in human rights.
+Applications will be evaluated on the quality of the statement of purpose, the applicant’s record of achievement, and their promise for the internship position with Human Rights First.
+Applicants will be notified of the selection process results by late March 2019.

 This fellowship is intended for LSA undergraduates focusing on international human rights.
-It is not open to graduating seniors (i.e., students graduating in WN18 or SP/SU 18).
-The Fellow must return to campus for at least one semester after completion of this internship.
+It is not open to graduating seniors (i.e., students graduating in Wn19 or Sp/Su 19).
+Students must return to campus for at least one semester after completing this internship.

-The Fellow will conduct research and advocacy on issues of priority to Human Rights First’s Foreign Policy team.
-This will entail researching new laws and policies contradicting human rights in countries of interest, particularly Hungary, Poland, and Russia; and drafting press releases and statements recommending what action the United States Government should take in response to these developments.
-The Fellow will also help organize and conduct meetings with Congress, the United States Department of State, and other government officials in service of Human Rights First’s advocacy objectives, and will help organize events in support of these objectives.
+The fellow will conduct research and advocacy on issues of priority to Human Rights First’s Foreign Policy team.
+This entails researching new laws and policies that contradict human rights in countries of interest, particularly Hungary, Poland, Syria, Yemen, and Ukraine; and drafting press releases and statements recommending what action the United States government should take in response to these developments.
+The fellow will also help organize and conduct meetings with Congress, the United States Department of State, and other government officials in service of Human Rights First’s advocacy objectives.
+The fellow will help organize events in support of these objectives.

 Contact information: firstname.lastname@example.org

 Human Rights First is an independent advocacy and action organization that challenges America to live up to its ideals.
-Over its 35-year history, Human Rights First has earned a reputation for pragmatic, results-oriented advocacy that is politically astute, grounded in facts, and driven by sophisticated legal and policy analysis.
-HRF is a non-profit, non-partisan organization with a track record of success in delivering change that has made a meaningful difference in people’s lives.
-The organization is led by President and CEO Elisa Massimino.
-A lawyer and activist with more than two decades of experience in the field, she has been recognized as one of the top 20 public advocates in the country.
-Massimino leads a team of almost 100 talented and committed activists based in New York City, Washington, D.C., and Houston, TX.
+Over its 40-year history, Human Rights First has earned a reputation for pragmatic, results-oriented advocacy that is politically astute, grounded in facts, and driven by sophisticated legal and policy analysis.
+Human Rights First is a non-profit, non-partisan organization with a track record of success in delivering change that has made a meaningful difference in people’s lives.
+The organization is led by President and CEO Mike Breen.
+Breen leads a team of talented and committed activists based in four U.S. offices in New York City, Washington, D.C., Los Angeles, and Houston.

 The Donia Human Rights Center is a forum for intellectual exchange on issues around human rights among scholars, practitioners, students, and the broader public.
-Toward that end, it invites leading practitioners and scholars to share insights and expertise on human rights gained through their experiences and research.
-DHRC also offers internship and study abroad opportunities to students that would enhance their understanding of contemporary human rights issues and equip them with the tools to tackle challenging human rights problems around the world.
+Toward that end, we invite leading practitioners and scholars to share their insights and expertise on human rights gained through their experiences and research.
+We also offer internship and study-abroad opportunities to students that would enhance their understanding of contemporary human rights issues and equip them with the tools to tackle challenging human rights problems around the world.